lenabstechnology/repository-folder-template/ide/visual studio/snippets/readme.md

 # Visual Studio Code Snippets

 Code snippets are small blocks of reusable code that you can add to a code file by using the right-click context menu command or a combination of hotkeys.
-Micrososft Official Documentation [here](https://learn.microsoft.com/en-us/visualstudio/ide/code-snippets?view=vs-2022)
+Microsoft official documentation [here](https://learn.microsoft.com/en-us/visualstudio/ide/code-snippets?view=vs-2022)

 ## Create a code snippet